AnkurRyder/Stylumia-Intern/README.md

 To run the application simply download the files from github and go to parent directory.<br/>

-Run command 'python manage.py runserver' and enter url to the browser and start blogging((Latest version of Django should be installed)).
+Run command `python manage.py runserver` and enter url to the browser and start blogging((Latest version of Django should be installed)).

 ![alt text](https://github.com/AnkurRyder/Stylumia-Intern/blob/master/IMG/run%20server.jpg)<br/> <br/>

-To create new account a user can go to parent url/admin and login with old credentials and add new user or create superuser with following command 'python manage.py createsuperuser' and go on. <br/>
+To create new account a user can go to parent url/admin and login with old credentials and add new user or create superuser with following command `python manage.py createsuperuser` and go on. <br/>

 ![alt text](https://github.com/AnkurRyder/Stylumia-Intern/blob/master/IMG/admin%20file.jpg)<br/> <br/>
 ![alt text](https://github.com/AnkurRyder/Stylumia-Intern/blob/master/IMG/new%20user.jpg)<br/><br/>